 Add-Ons – For more detail, please see our Add-Ons Page

 Participants are encouraged to bring their own bike to Israel, for a more familiar and comfortable ride.
 There is an $95 fee if you bring your own bike.
 If you choose to rent a bike, you can rent either a hybrid or road bike.
-The hybrid bikes are FUJI brand, with a good climbing gear and upright handlebars, cost $225 to rent for the week.
-The road bikes are specialized or Trek and cost $350.
+The hybrid bikes are Specialized or Trek brand, with a good climbing gear and upright handlebars, cost $225 to rent for the week.
+The road bikes are also Specialized or Trek and cost $350.
 There are a limited number of bikes, which will be rented out on a first-come, first-serve basis.
 Please bring your own helmets.

 Guests can join for each night of the Ride, for a nightly charge that includes dinner and breakfast.
 On Sunday night, when the riders are in the Arava Valley, the guests stay in Eilat due to limited space.
 Guests are also invited for a week-long touring program, called “chaverim” (Hebrew for “friends”).
 See more information here.